Teacher licensure process

 - Be sure to file the appropriate Academic Policy Petition form with your faculty advisor and with OTE prior to applying for your license.

-- Get your fingerprints on an PELSB-issued fingerprint card.
-Cards are available in the OTE office, 110 Wulling Hall, and fingerprinting can be done at locations through MNBCA or Hennepin County Sherrif's Office.
+- Get your fingerprints on a PELSB-issued fingerprint card.
+Cards are available by emailing firstname.lastname@example.org.
+Fingerprinting can be done at locations through MNBCA or Hennepin County Sherrif's Office.
+Mobile fingerprinting is also available at https://mobileelectronicfingerprinting.com/.

 - Complete the edTPA assessment and the CEHD exit survey.
 Information about these will be sent to your UMN email.

-- Adult Basic Education and Parent Education applicants: You do not need to complete the edTPA assessment.
+- Parent Education applicants: You do not need to complete the edTPA assessment.

 2. Apply for your first Minnesota teaching license